 Tuition, fees, and the above estimates are subject to change.
 Estimated costs may not reflect costs paid.

-For inquiries related to the MS in Computer Science, including admissions and academic issues, please contact Vanessa Cornwall, the Graduate Program Advisor.
+For inquiries related to the M.S. in Telecommunications and Networking, including admissions and academic issues, please contact Rebeca Arocha, the Graduate Program Advisor.
 Email is preferred.